geseib/tgwwalk/2.singleaccount/README.md

 1. In the AWS Management Console choose **Services** then select **EC2**.

-1. From the left-hand menu select **Key Pairs**.
+1. From the left-hand menu select **Key Pairs**. _It's half way down, in the **Network & Security** section._

 1. Click **Create Key Pair** in the main panel and give your new key a name.
 Click **Create**.

-1. Save the keypair to your local machine for easy access later. \*note: We will need this key to access the Cisco CSR router that is in our Simulated Datacenter VPC\*\*.
+1. Save the keypair to your local machine for easy access later. _note: we will need this key to access the Cisco CSR router that is in our Simulated Datacenter VPC_.

 1. In the AWS Management Console choose **Services** then select **CloudFormation**.